List of recurring The Simpsons characters: Plopper

-Plopper, also known as Spider-Pig (a play on the popular fictional character Spider-Man) and Harry Plopper (a play on the popular fictional character Harry Potter), is a pig who first appears in The Simpsons Movie.
+Plopper, also known as Spider-Pig (a play on the popular fictional character Spider-Man) and Harry Plopper (a play on the popular fictional character Harry Potter), is a domestic pig who first appears in The Simpsons Movie.
 Plopper has since become memetic, gaining popularity in the real world and on the internet, with his theme song "Spider-Pig" peaking at number 23 in the UK Singles Chart.
 The pig is voiced by Tress MacNeille.
 Plopper has since made appearances in the episodes and comics, and also appears in the reanimated opening sequence, featuring in the pan across Springfield.

 Plopper's first appearance is in the movie, where he stars in a TV ad to promote Krusty's new burger, The Clogger.
 After the filming is completed, Krusty orders the pig to be killed.
 Homer becomes upset about this, and immediately adopts him.
 Homer then spends a lot of time with Plopper and neglects Bart.
 Later in the movie, Homer is seen making the pig walk on the ceiling while singing "Spider Pig", a parody of the Spider-Man theme song.
 Homer later calls him Harry Plopper, and the pig is seen with glasses and a lightning bolt-shaped scar, based on the character Harry Potter.
 Homer then creates a large container in which to put Plopper's "leavings", which he dumps in a lake and pollutes the whole area, leading to the shutdown and near-destruction of Springfield (to which Homer does not want to return).

 At one point in the movie, the Simpsons' house is completely destroyed after being sucked into a sinkhole in their backyard.
-This led to several people assuming that Plopper was killed.
-However, during the 2007 San Diego Comic Convention, an official Simpsons Panel revealed that there was a scene at the end of the movie involving the pig that was cut which later appeared on the DVD.
+While some viewers assumed that Plopper was killed, during the 2007 San Diego Comic Convention, an official Simpsons Panel revealed that there was a scene at the end of the movie involving the pig that was cut which later appeared on the DVD.
 This removed sequence is a slightly alternate ending of the movie when the townspeople are rebuilding the Simpsons' house and involves Plopper, a squirrel mutated by the lake's pollution and Santa's Little Helper painting a doghouse.
 During the following seasons, Plopper makes a few more appearances, including a main role in the 2017 episode "Pork and Burns".